pradyuman/algorithms/Huffman Coding/README.md

 * 05: Output file could not be opened or created
 * 06: Tree could not be constructed
 * 07: List node could not be constructed
+* 08: Input flag is not valid
+* 09: Input file could not be decoded